sttp-book/sttp-book/chapters/non-functional-testing/security-testing.md

 ```

 The `Class.forName(data)` is the root cause of the vulnerability.
 If you look closely, the object's value is loaded dynamically from `host.example.org:39544`.
-If the host is controlled by an attacker, they can freely introduce malicious code in the application logic at run-time.
+If the host is controlled by an attacker, they can introduce new functions or overload existing ones with their malicious code in the class that is returned.
+This new code becomes part of the application's logic at run-time.
 A famous version of this attack is an **Update attack** in Android applications, where a plugin seems benign, but it downloads malicious code at run-time.

-Static analysis tools often fail to detect this attack, since the malicious code is not part of the application logic at the checking time.
+Static analysis tools often fail to detect this attack, since the malicious code is not yet part of the application logic at the checking time.
 >Due to the variations that Code Injection can present itself in, it is the top entry in the [OWASP Top 10 list of vulnerabilities](https://owasp.org/www-project-top-ten/).
 To limit its effect, developers can disallow 'untrusted' plugins, and can limit the privileges that a certain plugin has, e.g. by disallowing plugins to access sensitive folders.